 - Content format driven hubs

 The topic cluster approach brings many benefits, including getting an increasing flow of organic traffic.
-Applying this framework allows you to think of your blog as library of information rather than a publication.
+Applying this framework allows you to think of your blog as a library of information rather than a publication.
 As Jimmy Dally writes, “Content that lives alone dies alone.”
 You want to build a vast library of information that will earn traffic well into the future.

 Depending on your business and goals, the topic cluster approach may not always work best.
-But whatever framework you choose, quality and depth is better than volume and breadth.
+But whatever framework you choose, quality and depth are better than volume and breadth.
 Rather than cover a broad range of topics on a superficial level, you want to create substantial content that will provide more value to your audience.

-6. Choose the right content themes and formats
+7. Choose the right content themes and formats

 What are you writing about, and does it make sense for your business?